-- 5.3.1 The County will encourage the preservation of significant cultural landscapes throughout the County. - (a) The County will require Heritage Resource Impact Assessments to be included with proposed subdivision and development applications in locations where the proposal may impact significant cultural landscapes. - (b) The County will encourage the use of historic resources to promote tourism, where appropriate. - (c) The County will require that proposed subdivisions and developments on main streets of urban areas protect built heritage and enhance the historic significance and character of these areas.
+- 5.3.1 Historical or archaeological Sites identified as Historic Resource Value pursuant to the Alberta Historical Resources Act shall be protected in accordance with Provincial legislation and regulations. - (a) Subdivision and Development applications in locations where the proposal may impact significant cultural landscapes will require preparation of a Heritage Resource Impact Assessment by a qualified historic resource professional. - (b) The use of historic resources to promote tourism will be encouraged, where appropriate. - (c) Proposed Subdivisions and Developments on main streets of hamlets shall protect built heritage and enhance the historic significance and character of these areas.

-5.4 Environmental Management
+5.4 Goal: Environmental Management